pink-junkjard/hyperfiddle/README.md

 > The data/view toggles the fiddle renderer, so you can always get to the admin dashboard.*

 Here is the [Datomic schema renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/auto_control.cljs#L15-L30), TODO this should be a core.match config stored in a database...

-All fiddles are url addressable.
-You can hydrate fiddle urls as HTML (as a webpage), or as EDN (as an API).

 ## \#4.
 Structural Editor